Author: Edward Snelson / Editor: Liz Herrieven / Reviewer: Jiun / Codes: CC6, SLO5 / Published: 10/07/2017 / Reviewed: 27/08/2024

 Case 2

-A two month old baby presents with a runny nose, cough and a low grade temperature.
+A 2-month-old baby presents with a runny nose, cough and a low grade temperature.
 The parent has noticed that their baby has started to have slightly fast breathing and has not been feeding as well as they normally do.
 On examination, the baby has a slight wheeze, mild recession and basically looks like the other babies with bronchiolitis that you have seen that week.
 All except for one thing: they have a soft systolic murmur that you can just about hear over the wheeze.

 What now?